rachit-kulkarni/Mini_project_303016/1_Requirements/Readme.md

 ## Functional Requirements

-As mentioned the code converts one number system value to another,each of the function written here needs a input data which is either binary or decimal.All the inputs are of the type long int.Using the test cases written we convert the given data to either binary,decimal or hexadecimal.
+As mentioned the code converts one number system value to another,each of the function written here needs a input data which is either binary or decimal.All the inputs are of the type long int.

 ## Gantt Chart
 ![Image](../1_Requirements/GanttChart.jpg)